-This year marks the 19th annual release of the series of Cancer in North America (CINA) monographs.
-The 2009 monograph includes data from 65 central population-based registries: 52 from the United States (46 states, the District of Columbia and 5 metropolitan areas) and 13 from Canada (10 provinces and 3 territories).
-For the United States, this represents all but four states (Maryland, Ohio, Vermont, and Wisconsin) and Puerto Rico.
-The submitted data reflect 100% population coverage of Canada and 91% of the United States.
-Combined, five-year average annual incidence statistics are created from registries that met or exceeded the NAACCR standards of "fitness for use" in aggregated incidence data for all years, 2002-2006.
-The combined statistics reflect 23% of the Canadian population (six provinces) and 86% of the U.S. population (43 states).
-Given that the Canadian coverage is less than 50% of the total, these rates are suppressed in this year's publication.
+This year marks the 21st annual release of the series of Cancer in North America (CINA) monographs.
+The 2011 monograph includes data from 70 central population-based registries: 57 from the United States (50 states, the District of Columbia, Puerto Rico and 5 metropolitan areas) and 13 from Canada (10 provinces and 3 territories).
+The submitted data reflect 100% population coverage of Canada and the United States.
+Combined, five-year average annual incidence statistics are created from registries that met or exceeded the NAACCR standards of "fitness for use" in aggregated incidence data for all years, 2004-2008.
+The combined statistics presented in Volume One reflect 96% of the U.S. population (47 states).
+Volume One includes statistics from the Canadian registries that met the CINA inclusion requirements.
+However, because these registries combined represent less than 50% of the Canadian population, the combined statistics for Canada and North America as a whole are not presented.

-This monograph would not be possible without the commitment by population-based, cancer registries throughout the United States and Canada to collect timely, complete, and accurate data.
-The NAACCR standing committee, Data Use and Research (DURC), is charged with the annual call for data from member registries to create the CINA monograph and other useful CINA products for data analyses and cancer incidence information (e.g., CINA+ Online, CINA in SEERStat, and CINA Deluxe).
-An Editorial Board of member volunteers, with support from the NAACCR Statistical Analytic Unit and staff, takes on the responsibility to oversee the call for data, evaluation of submissions, and all editorial decisions and activities in production of the monograph.
+This monograph would not be possible without the commitment by population-based cancer registries throughout the United States and Canada to collect timely, complete, and accurate data.
+The NAACCR standing committee, Data Use and Research (DURC), is charged with the annual call for data from member registries to create the CINA monograph and other useful CINA products for data analyses and cancer incidence information (e.g., CINA+ Online, CINA in SEER\Stat, CINA Plus in SEER\Stat, CINA Monograph data in SAS Data set and CINA Deluxe).
+An Editorial Board of member volunteers, with support from NAACCR staff and staff from Information Management Services, takes on the responsibility to oversee the call for data, evaluate all submissions, and make all editorial decisions and activities in production of the monograph.
 Our efforts are to provide timely and useful information on cancer incidence and mortality for all geographic areas and race/ethnic groups in the United States and Canada.
-In recent years, this has been expanded to include data from U.S. territories and U.S. Hispanic/Latino populations.
-This year we are pleased to present, for the first time, statistics for American Indian and Alaskan Native populations located in Contract Health Service Delivery Areas (CHSDA) of the United States.
+In recent years, the publication has been expanded to include cancer incidence and mortality on U.S. Hispanic/Latino and Asian/Pacific Islander populations and combined rates U.S. for U.S. American Indian and Alaskan Native populations located in Indian Health Service Contract Health Service Delivery Areas (CHSDA) of the United States.
+This year we are pleased to provide, for the first time, registry specific statistics for U.S. American Indian and Alaskan Native populations located in Indian Health Service Contract Health Service Delivery Areas (CHSDA) counties by submitting U.S. registry for those states with CHSDA counties (excepting only for Kansas and Montana).